Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Do You Need Scaling & Root Planing?

-Scaling and root planing is sometimes referred to as a “deep cleaning,” which is essentially what it is.
-When your dental team picks up on signs of gum disease, including bleeding, swelling, and inflammation, we will try to address it right away to keep it from progressing and resulting in lasting harm to your smile.
+Scaling and root planing is sometimes referred to as a “deep cleaning,” which essentially describes exactly what it is.
+When signs of gum disease are detected, including bleeding, swelling, and inflammation, we will try to address it right away to keep it from progressing and resulting in lasting harm to your smile.
 The goal of scaling and root planing is to remove bacteria that have accumulated around or beneath your gumline.
 We will also smooth down the roots of the teeth to help the gums reattach and heal more efficiently.

 The Process of Scaling & Root Planing

-Scaling and root placing is comprised of two parts.
+Scaling and root planing is comprised of two parts.
 They usually happen over two separate appointments.
-The “scaling” portion is when your dental team scrapes away plaque and tartar that accumulate along the gumline using dental instruments.
-They will also target the areas beneath the gumline where bacteria build up.
+The “scaling” portion is when our dental team scrapes away plaque and tartar that accumulate along the gumline using specialized dental instruments.
+We will also target the areas beneath the gumline where bacteria build up.

-After the scaling portion is complete, your dental team will move on to the “root planing.”
-This is when they smooth down sections of the teeth beneath the gumline to help them adhere to your teeth.
+After the scaling portion is complete, we will move on to the “root planing.”
+This is when we smooth down sections of the teeth beneath the gumline to help them adhere to your teeth.
 This helps to speed up the healing process, making it more difficult for the bacteria to build up again.
 Ultimately, this process reduces your risk of developing gum disease again.

 Aftercare Tips for Scaling & Root Planing